 Partnership focuses on environmentally friendly development

-The Fiji Development Bank has signed a Memorandum of Understanding with the Department of Environment which allows Fijians to apply for projects that are eco-friendly.
+The Fiji Development Bank has signed a Memorandum of Understanding with the Department of Environment allowing Fijians to apply for projects that are eco-friendly.

 The Department of Environment will be responsible for assessing these applications.